drewpchannel/ffbcext/README.md

 notes at the end of player CSV row causing the next player to not sure up, I have been creating a new CSV with out my notes

 ## Todo:
+Auto refresh changes with out hitting the button

 Compare players loaded to Yahoo table length

 Longer name table for juju ect